 B. Point of Contact and Organization Information

-Information in this section provides necessary administrative information should the application be funded.
-But also requested here is additional but crucial information about the applying organization that will be factored into the review and ranking of the application.
+Information in this section provides necessary administrative information should the application be funded, as well as crucial information about the applying organization that will be factored into the review and ranking of the application.

 POINT OF CONTACT